Declan446/Boot_Locker/README.md

 * When deploying to Heroku four of the images wouldnt render due to naming issues. corrected by renaming the images.

+* i tried using flake8 but it was showing errors that where there and unfortunately i only had time to fix some of the errors. i didnt get a chance to fix the styling errors.

 # Deployment

 **Deploying to Heroku**